 Law centres offer free legal advice in their centres across the country.
 They cover topics such as benefits, employment, housing, immigration and asylum, discrimination, and debt.
 To find your local centre, visit the Law Centres Network website.

-Trade unions: if you’re a member of a trade union, you may be able to get free legal advice through them, not just about employment-related issues.
-Contact them to find out what they offer.
+If you’re a member of a trade union, you may be able to get free legal advice through them, not just about employment-related issues.
+Contact your union rep to find out what they offer.

 Sometimes an advice agency or free service won’t be able to help you, and you’ll need to get advice from a private solicitor.
 You may need help making a will, setting up a lasting power of attorney, buying or selling a house, or getting a divorce.

-Different solicitors specialise in different areas of law, such as criminal, divorce or employment.
-Find a solicitor who specialises in dealing with your issue.
+Different solicitors specialise in different areas of law, such as criminal, divorce or employment law.

 You can search for a solicitor by contacting the Law Society.
 They won’t recommend a particular solicitor, so if you have several options, call a few to compare the service they offer.
 Don’t forget to ask them about their fees so you can see which one is affordable for you.
 You can check a solicitor’s record with the Solicitor’s Regulation Authority and make sure they are registered with them before you hire them.

 If you aren’t happy with the service you get from a solicitor, you can make a complaint.
 You should complaint to the solicitor’s firm directly first.
 If you feel that your complaint isn’t resolved, contact the Legal Ombudsman, which can investigate complaints about solicitors.
 Their service is free and independent.